johnwargo/glowing-pumpkin-udp-sync/readme.md

 ## Parts

-For this project, I used:
+For this project, I used the following hardware for both the Sender and Receiver devices:

 * [Seeed Studio XIAO ESP32S3](https://www.seeedstudio.com/XIAO-ESP32S3-p-5627.html)
 * [Adafruit 5x5 NeoPixel Grid BFF Add-On for QT Py and Xiao](https://www.adafruit.com/product/5646)